zyedidia/eget/man/eget.md

 :    Stop after downloading the asset.
 This prevents Eget from performing extraction, allowing you to perform manual installation after the asset is downloaded.

-  `--asset=`
+  `-a, --asset=`

 :    Download a specific asset containing the given string.
 If there is an exact match with an asset, that asset is used regardless.
+This option can be specified multiple times for additional filtering.
 Example: **`eget --asset nvim.appimage neovim/neovim`**.
+Example **`eget --download-only --asset amd64.deb --asset musl sharkdp/bat`**.

   `--sha256`